SophieOMongain/-Software-Quality-Assurance-groupCA/Security_ReadMe.md

 - [`SECURE_CODING.md`](./SECURE_CODING.md) – Full guide on secure development practices

 Here are my changes and what i added.
 Let me know if this is okay.

+Can you check if the link works and if they dont remove them?
 --------------------------------------------------------------------------------------------
 # Security and Secure Coding Practices